Fertility rates plummet in Switzerland – and beyond - SWI swissinfo.ch

 In countries with authoritarian regimes, reproductive rights are coming to be seen as a problem.
 After abandoning its one-child policy in 2015 and allowing couples to have two, China has raised the bar to three children.
 Iran and RussiaExternal link, in the meantime, are taking a critical attitude to abortion.

 There is nothing like this going on in liberal Switzerland.
 Valais parliamentarian Jean-Luc Addor of the right-wing People’s Party suggested “tax incentives for a real policy to boost populationExternal link” in 2021 but his motion got nowhere.
-Former health minister Alain Berset said at the time that the government was opposed to “a family policy aimed at boosting birth rates, as it seems hardly compatible with freedom of choice in starting a family.”
+The former health minister, Alain Berset, said at the time that the government was opposed to “a family policy aimed at boosting birth rates, as it seems hardly compatible with freedom of choice in starting a family.”

 More than a baby bonus needed